コノム konomu's notebook

 My dad bought this book for me.

 Remember that は can also mark objects, which are generally marked by を.
 When the object is topicalized, は replaces を.
 Then, the topic is moved to the beginning of the sentence.
 Just like the subject, the object doesn’t stop being an object when it’s topicalized.
-The following diagram shows the topicalization of the object “この本” (this book) in the case structure 「父がこの本を買ってくれた(こと)」.
+The following diagram shows the topicalization of the object “この本” (this book) in the case relation 「父がこの本を買ってくれた(こと)」.
 This leads to the sentence 「この本は父が買ってくれた。」.

 Examples of Basic Topic Sentences

-Below are examples of sentences where elements marked with other case markers are topicalized.
 Remember that when 「〜に」, 「〜で」, or 「〜へ」 are topicalized, they may become 「〜は」 instead of 「〜には」, 「〜では」, or 「〜へは」.
-This happens when 「〜に」, 「〜で」, or 「〜へ」 mark location.
+This can happen when 「〜に」, 「〜で」, or 「〜へ」 mark location, which is shown in examples (4) and (5).

-4. 日本に温泉が多い(こと)
+4. 日本(にほん)温泉(おんせん)(おお)い(こと)

 ↓ Topicalization